yduf/yduf.github.io/_posts/2019-04-16-resize-image.md

 ---
 published: true
-title: How To Resize Image Files On Linux
+title: Resize Image Files On Linux (How to)
-tags: linux image
+tags: linux image how-to
 ---
 using gThumb Editor